 The following is a brief summary of the current U.S. federal income tax consequences that generally apply with respect to awards that may be granted under the 2016 Plan.
 Applicable laws and regulations may change in the future.
 This summary is not intended to be exhaustive and does not describe a number of tax rules, including any foreign, state or local tax consequences, tax withholding requirements or various other rules that could apply to a particular individual or to the Company and its subsidiaries under certain circumstances (and references to the Company in this section include the applicable subsidiary, if any).
-This summary is not intended or written to be used (and cannot be used by any taxpayer) to avoid penalties that may be imposed on a taxpayer.
+This summary is not intended as tax advice.
 Tax implications may vary due to individual circumstances.
 Participants should consult their personal tax advisors about the tax consequences related to awards under the 2016 Plan.